CodeyBrody/RedundantTempSensor/README.md

 cd RedundantTempSensor
 ```

-Open the project directory in Visual Studio Code.

 ### Build with VS Code

 The project uses the **CMake Tools** VSCode Extension with separate Debug and Release presets.